TTanisha/FamilyHub/README.md

     * As a family member, I want to be able to edit a single event in the calendar.

 ### Family Member Profiles
+* As a signed-in user, I want to be able to add/edit my personal information.
+   * As a signed-in user, I want to be able to include my name in my profile.
+   * As a signed-in user, I want to be able to include my pronouns in my profile.
+   * As a signed-in user, I want to be able to include my birthday in my profile.
+   * As a signed-in user, I want to be able to include my cell number in my profile.
+   * As a signed-in user, I want to be able to include my home phone number in my profile.
+   * As a signed-in user, I want to be able to include my address in my profile.
+* As a signed-in user, I want to be able to view my own profile.
+* As a signed-in user in a family group, I want to be able to view other family members' profiles.

 ### Family Groups
 * As a family member, I want to be able to invite my family members to the family group.